Derayvative/Texture-Synthesis/README.md

 Finally, a dynamic programming-based approach using [seam carving](https://en.wikipedia.org/wiki/Seam_carving#Improvements_and_extensions) is done to find an optimal boundary between the left and right periphery to minimize the visual differences.
 In addition, a simple blur is also applied.

+Some parts are still a work in progress.

 ## Intended Use